Natanagar/mws_restaurants_review_udacity/README.md

 ## Kickstart the server

 You can use http-serve, which you can install with npm or yarn.
-If you prefer npm, choose `npm -g http-serve` Or `yarn add global http-serve` after them run http-server ./ in terminal and open `http://localhost:8080/` in your favourite browser.
+If you prefer npm, choose `npm -g http-server` Or `yarn add global http-server` after them run `http-server ./` in terminal and open `http://localhost:8080/` in your favourite browser.

 ## Accesibility